jimmyfarrell2/intro-to-koa/README.md

 2. Make sure you have `npm` and `node` installed
 3. Run `npm install` to install dependencies
 4. Run `node seed` to seed database
-5. The 4 numbered JS files must be run with `node --harmony` — the `--harmony` flag gives you access to ES6 generators
+5. The 4 numbered JS files must be run with `node --harmony`; the `--harmony` flag gives you access to ES6 generators

 ## Additional Koa Resources